2021 Application Cycle is Open!

-The mission of C-STAR is to leverage the collective experience of our clinicians, scientists, engineers, and patients to support the development of novel pilot studies that explore the smart use of technology to assess human performance in laboratory, clinical, or community settings.
+The mission of C-STAR is to leverage the collective experience of our clinicians, scientists, engineers and patients to support the development of novel pilot studies that explore the smart use of technology to assess motor and cognitive performance and/or outcomes in laboratory, clinical, or community settings.
 We are looking for projects with the potential for significant clinical impact that will likely lead to successful grant applications to NIH and other national funding agencies.

 Eligibility and Submissions

-Earliest pilot project start date: January 3, 2021 *pending submission approval and completion of all post award documentation
+Earliest Pilot Project Start Date: October 4, 2021 *pending submission approval and completion of all post award documentation

-Interested applicants must submit the following as a single document to the NITROCompetitions site of Northwestern University.
+Letter of Intent applicants who receive an invitation to submit their full application must submit the following as a single document to the Northwestern University Feinberg School of Medicine Competitions site.

-Click here or on the link below to start application process for Shirley Ryan Abilitylab's Center for Smart Use of Technology to Assess Real-World Outcomes Pilot Study Funding.
+Once application process is opened, a link will be provided on this page to start the application process for Shirley Ryan AbilityLab’s Center for Smart Use of Technology to Assess Real-World Outcomes Pilot Study Funding.